Systematic study of light and charm meson M1 radiative transitions: Numerical Results and Discussions

 \section{Numerical Results and Discussions}

-In this work, we predicted the radiative M1 decay widths of ground state mesons involving $V \to P$ transitions up to charm sector in the EMS.
-We also calculated the magnetic and transition moments during the evaluation procedure utilizing the numerical inputs given in Table \ref{t1}.
+In this work, we predict the radiative M1 decay widths of ground state mesons involving $V \to P$ transitions up to charm sector in the EMS.
+We also calculate the magnetic and transition moments during the evaluation procedure utilizing the numerical inputs given in Table \ref{t1}.
 Though our focus is on charm meson transitions, we also present results for light mesons to refine our approach against existing experimental data.
 Our numerical results for magnetic moments of vector states up to charm mesons are listed in columns $2$ and $3$ of Table \ref{t3}, corresponding to EMS and CQM, respectively.
 Further, we calculate the transition moments and, consequently, the M1 decay widths using photon momenta given in Table \ref{t6}.
 We list our EMS predictions in column 2 of Tables \ref{t4}, \ref{t5}, \ref{t7}, and \ref{t8}.
 We wish to emphasize that, for reliable predictions, the accurate value of photon momenta plays a crucial role.
-Therefore, we used precise experimental masses of mesons available in PDG \cite{ParticleDataGroup:2024cfk} to reliably predict the aforementioned magnetic properties and photon momenta associated with the $V \to P$ transitions.
+Therefore, we use precise experimental masses of mesons available in PDG \cite{ParticleDataGroup:2024cfk} to reliably predict the aforementioned magnetic properties and photon momenta associated with the $V \to P$ transitions.
 Additionally, we employ a non-relativistic potential model to study these decays for charm mesons.
 The PM approach computes M1 decay matrix elements via spatial wave functions, whereas EMS derives them from spin-flavor wave functions through transition moments, providing a critical comparative test of both frameworks given the explicit wave function sensitivity of radiative M1 decays.
 We list our PM predictions for radiative M1 decay widths of charmed, charm-strange, and charmonium states in column $3$ of Table \ref{t8}, alongside EMS results.
 Our predictions are also compared with experimental values and those from other theoretical models.
+We further examine model sensitivities by studying the dependence of decay widths on the effective coupling for charm meson decays across various theoretical approaches, as illustrated in Fig.~\ref{Fig1}.
+We focus on the scale-dependence inherent to these processes, where the strong coupling and the wave function at the origin are intertwined.
+This interplay is quantified in Fig. \ref{Fig2}, which illustrates the sensitivity of $|\psi(0)|^2$ to $\alpha_s$ within the EMS for charm mesons.
+We report improved decay widths using phenomenological factors, with corresponding estimates of the wave function at the origin for charm mesons in both EMS and PM listed in Tables~\ref{t9} and \ref{t10}, respectively.
+Finally, the scale-dependence of the anomalous magnetic moment $\kappa_Q$ is analyzed for charm mesons in both EMS and PM (Fig. \ref{Fig3}).
+We discuss our numerical results in the following subsections.